Belfairs Nature Discovery Centre

 Opening timesBelfairs Nature Discovery Centre is open 7 days a week from 10.00am-5.00pm.

 About the reserve

-Belfairs Woodland Centre is a visitor, community and education centre.
+Belfairs Nature Discovery Centre is a visitor, community and education centre.
 It is an important gateway to the Belfairs & Daws Heath Living Landscape, in south Essex, where Essex Wildlife Trust and Southend-on-Sea Borough Council are working, together with many partners and local people, on conservation and education activities, to preserve this fantastic landscape for future generations.
 The striking, wooden-clad building has been constructed sympathetically to its environment.
 Inside, there are an education hall (also available to hire as a meeting hall), shop, information displays and refreshments area.

 Belfairs Woodland Centre introduces visitors to the 1160-acre Living Landscape, a third of which is woodland, including a number of outstanding sites valuable for nature conservation.
 It is a crucial green lung surrounded by urban areas and provides a tremendous green space of great importance to local people of the Boroughs of Southend and Castle Point.